 Second Day – Fasting

 The third day of the full moon day of Bhadra is the second day of Haritalika Teej when women fast.
 They wake up early in the morning and take a bath.
-It is a traditional culture in Nepal for married women to wear red saree, pote, bangles, tika, and sindoor to get ready.
+It is a traditional culture in Nepal for married women to wear a red saree, pote, bangles, tika, and sindoor to get ready.

 Unmarried women also wear colorful attire, but they do not wear sindoor and pote.
 Sindoor and pote signify a woman as a married woman.